WeaponizedAutismDev/hqr_out/README.md

 ### Common Issues
 - QR detection may fail on low-resolution images
 - Some non-UTF8 device names may cause decoding issues
+- Vietnamese Names did'nt like the UTF-8 in my testing use `.decode("unicode-escape")` instead
 - AES decryption fails if username length > 16 chars

 ## Features